-Hermit crabs and betta fish also have disparate dietary needs.
-Betta fish don’t sustain themselves purely on flakes; they’re carnivorous and need protein to survive; hermit crabs rely more on calcium-rich foods.
+Hermit crabs and betta fish have disparate dietary needs.
+Betta fish don’t sustain themselves entirely on flakes.
+Bettas are carnivorous and need protein, while hermit crabs need more calcium.

-Perhaps more importantly, betta fish are aggressive and territorial, which has earned them the name “Siamese fighting fish.”
-Hermit crabs are typically docile but will retaliate if attacked.
+Betta fish are aggressive and territorial, which has earned them the name “Siamese fighting fish.”
+Hermit crabs are more relaxed but retaliate with their pinchers if threatened or attacked.

 If you wish to keep betta fish, don’t rely on hermit crabs to keep their tank clean.
-If you want live fish to keep your marine hermit crabs company, find a more docile, saltwater fish.
+Find a less aggressive saltwater fish if you want live fish to keep marine hermit crabs company.

-Bettas and hermit crabs are just too different to co-exist safely.
+Bettas and hermit crabs are too different to co-exist peacefully.

 What Are Betta Fish?

 Many fish owners like Bettas due to their striking appearance.
-These fish live up to three years (if they don’t kill each other in captivity), grow up to three inches in length, and prefer a carnivorous diet to traditional fish flakes.
+They can live up to 3 years (if they don’t kill each other), grow up to 3 inches long, and prefer a carnivorous diet over flakes.

 Anybody looking to care for betta fish should only combine females, as males of this species are the most prone to aggression.
-Even then, think carefully before pairing Betta fish with another aquatic animal, including hermit crabs.
+Think carefully before pairing Betta fish with another aquatic animal.

 Can You Put Hermit Crabs with Betta Fish?

 A terrestrial hermit crab can’t live with any fish.
-Land-based hermit crabs can’t breathe underwater and will drown within an hour of being placed in a deep aquarium with no escape route.
+Land-based hermit crabs can’t breathe underwater and will drown within an hour of being placed in a deep aquarium without a means of escape.